Travel | 08 min read

 - Essential strategies

-The current state of travel advertising
+The current state of travel marketing campaigns

 The stats paint a bleak picture for the travel and tourism industry.
 Airlines alone lost in excess of $250 billion last year, and experts predict it could take years for hotels to return to pre-COVID levels of business.
 While tourism spending is also set to take until 2024 to recover.